SamuelLBau/Deep_Gaming/src/Car_Runner/README.md

 The current code allows training from scratch or loading in an existing checkpoint.
 Continuing from a checkpoint allows the agent to run or continue to be trained.

+run carRacingV0_main.py in its currents state to load current checkpoint and start playing.

 Requirements:
 - Python 3.5
 - OpenAI Gym (with Box2D)
 - Tensorflow
 - numpy
 - scikit-image

+Note: Sometimes I get a "Library 'GL' not found" error, a reboot usually fixes that.